 Don’t let those glossy home magazine photos fool you, home remodeling can be stressful!
+But there are ways plan a stress-free home remodel.

-Long-term home remodeling projects are life-altering and can lead to to an enormous amount of stress.
+Long-term home remodeling projects are life-altering and can lead to an enormous amount of stress.
 Your home, that wonderful space that’s all your own, is turned upside down.
 Materials are in the way, the home gets covered in dust regardless of how much plastic you’ve taped up, and simple design choices can lead to heated arguments in the most stable relationships.

 The chaos of home remodeling can seem overwhelming and pressure to get it done, and get it done right, can create an enormous amount of stress.